endorpersand/ling-4100-final-paper-data/README.md

 This repository consists of 3 components: `data` (collected data), `processing` (data processing), `site` (data collection).

+## Requirements

+This project requires Node and Python.

 ## Collecting Data

 To collect data on typographical errors, this repository uses a fork of the monkeytypegame/monkeytype.